 2) perform the actions as described in subclause 5.3.1.4.1 for a user joining a conference; and

 3) if the received REFER request included a Referred-By header, include the Referred-By header in accordance with RFC 3892 [20] in the INVITE request that is sent for joining the conference.

+5.3.1.4.3 User joining a conference on receipt of a INVITE request

+Upon receipt of an INVITE request that includes the Contact header with "isfocus" feature parameter and the Replaces header, the conference participant:

+1) shall handle the INVITE request in accordance with RFC 3891 [33]; and

+2) may subscribe to the conference event package as described in subclause 5.3.1.2.

+NOTE: A conference participant can decide not to subscribe to the conference event package for conferences with a large number of attendees, due to the signalling traffic caused by the notifications about e.g. users joining or leaving the conference.

 5.3.1.5 Inviting other users to a conference